summerginger/DataSweeper_Project/README.md

 - SQLALCHEMY
 - A python database API (DBAPI) library (i.e. psycopg2)

+#### Splitting Data
 After importing the dataset, we then selected our features to be all the columns execpt for column "STATUS_y" and the target variable to be "STATUS_y".
 We then continued to split the dataset into training and testing sets, 75% training and 25% testing and we scaled the data using StandardScaler() for the features of the training and testing sets.

 The process above is demonstrated in cells 57-70 of **machine_learning.ipynb**.

+#### Balancing Data and Results
 Now, we are ready for machine learning.
-And as stated in previous paragraphs, the dataset is unbalanced and to address this, we will be using sampling techniques to balance the dataset.
+The dataset is unbalanced and to address this, we will be using sampling techniques to balance the dataset.
+At the end of the analysis, we will choose the best combination of sampling technique and machine learning model that can predict credit card approval.
 The first two sampling technique that we used are both oversampling technique called Random Oversampling and Synthetic Minority Oversampling Technique (SMOTE).
 The results for Logistic Regression, Decision Trees, Random Forests, and Gradient Boosted Trees for both oversampling techniques are shown in the tables below.

 ![machine learning results](images/MC_results1.PNG)